odunola499/audiomdb/README.md

 ## Philosophy

-AudioMDB is designed for **high-throughput machine learning training** with large-scale audio datasets.
+AudioMDB is designed for **high-throughput machine learning training** with small, medium andlarge-scale audio datasets.
 Here's what makes it fast:

 ### Lightning Memory-Mapped Database (LMDB)
 - **Zero-copy reads**: Data is memory-mapped directly from disk, eliminating buffer copies